NorwoodAndBrixtonFoodbank/nbf-website/docs/design-choices.md

 ```
 This forces the caller of the function to explicitly deal with errors before using the data.

+We use this pattern because it's used by the supabase client, and it's a good pattern to follow in general.

 ## NextJS design choices
 * Pages are server-side
     * Any state/styled-components should be placed in the components/ folder and have a "use client" directive at the top